Featured image for the NumXLUI.xlam Not Valid Add-in blog

 (2) Copy the NumXLUI.xlam file from the NumXL installation folder (C:\program files\NumXL) to the Microsoft add-ins folder in your profile (C:\users\<username>\AppData\roaming\Microsoft\AddIns).

-(3) Launch/Open Microsoft Excel, create a blank workbook.
+(3) Launch/Open Microsoft Excel and create a blank workbook.

 (4) Open the Excel add-ins manager: File tab –> options –> Add-ins, then press the “Go” button.

-(5) In the Excel add-ins manager, select choose the NumXL Toolbar from the list and click on the browse button.
+(5) In the Excel add-ins manager, select the NumXL Toolbar from the list and click the browse button.

 (7) The add-ins manager will prompt you to confirm replacing the existing NumXL Toolbar entry.
 Confirm the action.

-(8) Click on the “OK” button to close the add-ins manger.
+(8) Click the “OK” button to close the add-ins manager.

 The NumXL Toolbar should be visible now in Excel.